The hooves of the addax are splayed and have flat, springy soles, one of the adaptations that help it walk over sand.

 Addax Physical Characteristics

-This beautiful antelope, also called the screwhorn or white antelope once ranged over the Sahara Desert.
+The Addax, a beautiful antelope also called the screwhorn or white antelope, once ranged over the Sahara Desert.
 Now it is on the edge of extinction due to poaching, climate change, overhunting, and habitat destruction.
 Fortunately, efforts are being made to return its wild population to healthy numbers.
 Read on for more facts about the addax.

 Here are five facts about this superb but endangered antelope:

 - Unlike other antelopes, the addax has squarish teeth like a cow.
 Addax also don’t have the facial glands that are found on other antelopes, but they do have scent glands in their feet.